 This handbook is designed to assist you in having a successful experience in our program.
-It contains detailed descriptions of all of the key operating procedures and policies of the program.
+It describes the key elements of our Ph.D. program in School Psychology including training objectives, coursework requirements, evaluation plans, procedural issues, and timelines.
 In addition, the degree requirements for the Ph.D. in School Psychology are included in Appendix A. These materials are an essential tool that you should become very familiar with as you navigate your graduate school experience.

 In addition to this handbook, our program website at https://education.uoregon.edu/spsy includes additional information regarding the program, such as news, faculty profiles and contact information, and resources.
-All of the forms and related resources that are described in this handbook are available as downloads or links on the website.
+All of the forms and related resources that are described in this handbook are available online.

-Again, we are glad that you have joined us, and we look forward to working with you during your time as a graduate student.
+I am glad that you have joined us, and I look forward to working with you during your time as a graduate student.